zacharyclement/MMDocIR-indexer-agent-retrieval-project/README.md

-# Multimodal PDF Retrieval Agent
+# Multimodal PDF Indexer and Retrieval Agent

-This repository is a local-first multimodal retrieval and question-answering system for PDFs.
+This repository is a local-first multimodal indexer and retrieval and question-answering system for PDFs.
 It combines a page-level visual indexer, a retrieval-focused agent, and an evaluation pipeline so you can index a document collection, ask grounded questions over it, and measure both retrieval quality and answer quality.

+The defining retrieval path is ColPali-style visual search over rendered PDF pages: documents are indexed as page images with multivector embeddings rather than OCR text, parsed text, or text chunks.

 At a high level, the system: